sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 Public Clients MAY authenticate to the Authorization Server.
 However, the Authorization Server MUST NOT rely on public client authentication for the purpose of identifying the client.

-The client MUST NOT use more than one authentication method in each request.
+Clients MUST NOT use more than one authentication method in each request.

 ### Token Request
 The following describes the supported parameters for the Token Request.
 Some of these requirements are inherited as specified in Section 2.3.1 of the NL Gov OAuth2 profile.